NVIDIA/aistore/docs/python_sdk.md

 - `See` - https://www.rfc-editor.org/rfc/rfc7233#section-2.1.
 - `direct` _bool, optional_ - If True, the object content is read directly from the target node, bypassing the proxy.
+- `num_workers` _Optional[int]_ - If provided, use concurrent range-reads with this many
+  workers for faster downloads.
+Uses ProcessPoolExecutor with shared memory for optimal throughput.

 **Returns**: